25A31A05DA/CAFE-MENU/README.md

 # CAFE-MENU

-This is a simple café menu webpage I built as part of the [freeCodeCamp Responsive Web Design Certification](https://www.freecodecamp.org/learn/2022/responsive-web-design/) curriculum.
+This is a simple CAFE-MENU webpage I built as part of the [freeCodeCamp Responsive Web Design Certification](https://www.freecodecamp.org/learn/2022/responsive-web-design/) curriculum.
 It’s a fun project that uses basic HTML and CSS to create a styled menu page with coffee and dessert items.

 ---